脚本

 And of course it's possible to redirect the output of an r2 command into a file, using the > and >> commands

 Radare2 also provides quite a few Unix type file processing commands like head, tail, cat, grep and many more.
-One such command is Uniq, which can be used to filter a file to display only non-duplicate content.
+One such command is Uniqarrow-up-right, which can be used to filter a file to display only non-duplicate content.
 So to make a new file with only unique strings, you can do:

 The ?$? command describes several helpful variables you can use to do similar actions even more easily, like the $v "immediate value" variable, or the $m opcode memory reference variable.